Jinwooooo/jinwooooo-blog/_posts/2019-05-21-browndust-reducing-turns-for-12th-floor.md

 * **Rage** 6 Turns
 * **Shield** 7 Turns

-To make the shortest turn possible, you'll need legendary tier runes and +10 units. **(These numbers are based on a 카이, KR user)**
+To make the shortest turn possible, you'll need legendary tier runes and +10 units. **(These numbers are based on 카이, KR user)**